maxniederer/max-niederer-portfolio/projects/portfolio.md

 imageAlt: a white and purple graphic with orange stars and the initiails MN
 ---

 A portfolio site for my web development ventures.
-This is still a work in progress as I develop new projects!

-I was inspired to make my own website after wanting more customization from free HTML templates and becoming insurmountably annoyed with bloated Squarespace pages.
-Every single Squarespace page I've ever loaded up nearly bricks my Firefox when changing the viewport size!
-It's ridiculous!
-And thus, through spite, my new career venture was born.
+I was inspired to start making websites after wanting more customization from free HTML templates and becoming insurmountably annoyed with bloated Squarespace pages.
+Every single Squarespace page I've ever loaded up nearly crashes my Firefox when changing the viewport size, it's ridiculous.

 ### Tech Stack